jeremiah-c-leary/vhdl-style-guide/docs/selected_assignment_rules.rst

 |phase_1| |error| |structure|

-This rule checks the **when** keyword is on the same line as the choices.
+This rule checks the choice is on the same line as the **when** keyword.

 **Violation**